 Early History of the Bellemy family

 This web page shows only a small excerpt of our Bellemy research.
-Another 89 words (6 lines of text) covering the years 1400, 1689, 1717, 1717 and 1720 are included under the topic Early Bellemy History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1400, 1603, 1634, 1698, 1689, 1717, 1717, 1720, 1687, 1687 and 1788 are included under the topic Early Bellemy History in all our PDF Extended History products and printed products wherever possible.

 Bellemy Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Bellemy family name include Bellamy, Belamy, Bellamie, Belamie, Bellamey, Bellame, Bellasme, Bellamly and many more.

 Early Notables of the Bellemy family (pre 1700)

 Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate who operated in the early 18th century.
-He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and...
-Another 76 words (5 lines of text) are included under the topic Early Bellemy Notables in all our PDF Extended History products and printed products wherever possible.
+He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and all this before his death at age 28.
+According to Forbes, he was the highest earning pirate who had a wealth of over 120 million in today's dollars.

 Migration of the Bellemy family